tdex-network/tdex-wrapper/README.md

-# Wrapper for LnMe
+# Wrapper for TDEX

-LnMe is your friendly LN payment page.
-You can run LnMe on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+TDEX is a Decentralised Vision to Leverage Atomic Swaps for Trustless Finance.
+You can run TDEX on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies